-Learn frequently used collocations with GIVE in English.
+Learn frequently used collocations with GIVE in English with examples.

 List of common collocations with Give.